-- Recognize that no one deserves to be sexually assaulted, stalked, or victimized in any other way. - Take responsibility for your actions. - Never use force, coercion, threats, or alcohol and other drugs to engage in sexual activity. - Clearly communicate your feelings and desires to your partner. - Avoid alcohol and other drugs. - Remember "no" means NO! and "stop" means STOP! - Report incidents of violence to law enforcement and campus authorities. - Discuss dating/domestic violence, sexual assault, and stalking with friends - speak out against violence and clear up misconceptions. - Don't condone jokes about violence against women, speak up when you hear one, and say that it is offensive. - Don't mistake submission for consent.
+- Recognize that no one deserves to be sexually assaulted, stalked, or victimized in any way. - Don't commit any behavior that may be considered dating/domestic violence, sexual assault, stalking, or any other form of violence. - Never use force, coercion, threats, alcohol or other drugs to engage in sexual activity. - Take responsibility for your actions. - Avoid alcohol and other drugs. - Remember 'no' means NO! and 'stop' means STOP! - Report incidents of violence to law enforcement and campus authorities. - Discuss dating/domestic violence, sexual assault, and stalking with friends-speak out against violence and clear up misconceptions. - Don't mistake submission for consent.